-THE SYSTEM TEST CHAMBER is shielded with dimensions 60 ft by 40 ft by 35 ft and is covered uniformly with 48-inch pyramidal absorber for general-purpose RF testing.
-This chamber is used, in part, for standard far-field antenna testing, spherical near-field antenna testing, and other measurements such as radar system testing and electromagnetic interference testing of RF systems.
+THE SYSTEM TEST CHAMBER is a 60-by-40-by-35-foot shielded chamber and is covered uniformly with 48-inch pyramidal absorber for general-purpose RF testing.
+This chamber is used, in part, for standard far-field antenna testing, spherical near-field antenna testing, and other measurements such as radar system testing and EMI testing of RF systems.

-The antenna under test positioner consists of an azimuth over elevation positioner on a tower mounted on a linear slide above a lower azimuth positioner.
-The source tower is a linear positioner with a lifting capacity of 850 lbs that allows the source antenna to reach a maximum height of 15 ft.
+The antenna-under-test positioner consists of an azimuth-over-elevation positioner on a tower mounted on a linear slide above a lower azimuth positioner.
+The source tower is a linear positioner with a lifting capacity of 850 pounds that allows the source antenna to reach a maximum height of 15 feet.
 The source tower has a polarization positioner with a DC to 26.5 GHz rotary joint.
-To achieve accurate spherical near-field measurements, the coordinate systems of the source positioner and antenna under test positioner are laser aligned.
+To achieve accurate spherical near-field measurements, the coordinate systems of the source positioner and antenna-under-test positioner are laser aligned.

 The antenna measurements system consists of MI Technologies turntables and Keysight RF equipment.
 The control and RF equipment are in an adjacent control room with a pair of cable troughs leading into the chamber.
 Antenna measurements are calibrated using antenna gain standards.
-The RF measurements system includes a 16-channel 100 MHz to 20 GHz multiplexer that is used to collect measured antenna under test data from multiple antenna elements or from subarrays.
+The RF measurements system includes a 16-channel 100 MHz to 20 GHz multiplexer that is used to collect measured antenna-under-test data from multiple antenna elements or from subarrays.

-The facility is designed so that ground vehicles can be driven into the chamber for RF testing.
-Additionally, for RF testing, air vehicles or other test articles can be suspended from an overhead crane.
 The anechoic chamber has large double doors and temporary ramps that allow vehicles to be driven into the chamber for antenna and EMI measurements.

-An overhead crane rail system is used to suspend test articles such as unmanned air vehicles (UAVs) with nonconducting straps or ropes.
+An overhead crane rail system is used to suspend test articles, such as unmanned air vehicles, with nonconducting straps or ropes.
 This suspension system allows the test article to be located toward the center of the anechoic chamber-away from the walls that would otherwise affect the measurements, including reflection coefficient and mutual coupling between antennas.
 The insertion loss of large radome panels can also be tested by supporting the panel with the overhead crane.